hackclub/jams/jams/singles/ai-travel/en-US.md

 ## Adding itinerary events to the page
 This has been going great so far!
 We're so close, we just need to add a couple things.

 Now we need to show the itinerary on the main page.
-How we can do this is by adding a new HTML "card" for each event in the itinerary.
+We can do this is by adding a new HTML "card" for each event in the itinerary.

 Go to `index.html` again and add a `<div>` element with any `id`.
 This is how our JavaScript code identifies which element to add the itinerary to.